Critical Analysis of a Jewish Leader: Gideon the Judge

 public Miracles in support of this Promise.
 Therefore, a victory would

 most likely be attributed to G-d.
-More than that, G-d did not seem to have
+More than that, G-d did not seem to

-answer can be found in the precise language which G-d uses in speaking to
+can be found in the precise language which G-d uses in speaking to

 Gideon.